The Open Content Program is a Getty initiative to offer an ever-growing selection of our digital resources for free and without restriction on use.

 May I crop, overprint, or otherwise alter images I've downloaded as part of the Getty's Open Content Program?

 Yes.
-There are no restrictions on the use, modification, or reuse of open content images.
+The Getty places no restrictions on the use, modification, or reuse of open content images.

 What credit line should I use for images downloaded as part of the Open Content Program?